 Let’s have a look at some variants on this.

 Loved and hated by both old and young, turtlenecks are a persistent neckline, dipping in and out of fashion like a dolphin surfing the waves.
 As turtlenecks extend right up to the nose (it sometimes seems), a longer necklace seems the best way to restore much-needed balance to the ensemble.
 It really depends on which way you want to go.

-From one extreme to the other, scoop necks are not the balaclava that turtlenecks can be, and thus leave lots of skin exposed, which is our canvas of opportunity to display necklaces that do not extend below the fabric of the garment, a.k.a shorter necklaces.
-Scoop-necked-fashion has a tendency to be on the plainer side, which is good for those of us looking for any excuse to crack out an excessively lavish necklace.
-If, however, you enjoy the simplicity of a scoop neck because it is plain and simple, maybe opt for class rather than flash.
+Scoop necks are not the balaclava that turtlenecks can be, and thus leave lots of skin exposed.
+This is our canvas of opportunity to display shorter necklaces.
+Scoop-necked-fashion has a tendency to be on the plainer side – perfect for anyone looking for any excuse to crack out lavish necklaces.
+If you enjoy the simplicity of a scoop neck because of it’s simplicity, opt for class rather than flash.

-Either one of these necklaces, as well as any number of others, would be very well suited to a scoop neckline.
-Don’t be afraid to scale up or down accordingly depending on the depth of the scoop as well.
+Either one of these necklaces, would be very well suited to a scoop neckline.
+Don’t be afraid to scale up or down with the scoop neck.
 If – for whatever reason – your scoop neckline goes so low that your navel is on display (no judgement here), then go for a necklace grand enough to coat the exposed areas of your torso.
 Equally, if your scoop barely gets past your collar bones, then something a touch more modest may be in order.